North Seas Energy Cooperation: History

 The North Sea Offshore Grid was proposed by the European Commission in the Second Strategic Energy Review, published in November 2008.
 The initiative was identified as one of the six priority energy infrastructure actions of the European Union.
 According to the European Commission, the North Sea Offshore Grid should become one of the building blocks of a future European super grid.

 The political declaration of the North Seas Countries Offshore Grid Initiative was signed on 7 December 2009 at the European Union Energy Council.
 The declaration was signed by the EU members Germany, United Kingdom, France, Denmark, Sweden, the Netherlands, Belgium, Ireland and Luxembourg, as well as Norway.

 The European Commission planned to publish a "Blueprint for a North Sea Grid" in 2010.

 Member states

 The member states of the North Seas Energy Cooperation are; Belgium, Denmark, France, Germany, the Republic of Ireland, Luxembourg, Netherlands, Norway and Sweden, together with the European Commission.

 The United Kingdom was previously a member but left following Brexit on 31 January 2020.
-The UK agreed to reengage with NSEC at the first summit of the European Political Community in October 2022, and formally signed a agreement for cooperation with NSEC in December 2022.
+The UK agreed to reengage with NSEC at the first summit of the European Political Community in October 2022, and formally signed an agreement for cooperation with NSEC in December 2022.